Evo-F/arania-campaign-02/sessions/session02.md

 At this stalemate, Silas had an idea - using his *Mage Hand*, he would try to lure the Dire Wolves off the road using a portion of Alastar's rations.
 While the rations did get the Wolves' attention, one of the wolves was able to quickly snap the rations right out of Silas' spectral hand, removing the distraction entirely.
 A fight was inevitable.

 ***To Be Continued...***

+---
+[^1]: Increases the wearer's Armor Class by 1 when worn.